markleonard84/Horiseon/README.md

 This website has been refactored and updated as follows:

 1. Ensuring the webpage meets accessibility standards.
-1. Ensuring the webpage uses HTML5 Semantic Tags and Attributes, following a logical structure.
+1. Ensuring the webpage uses HTML5 Semantic Tags and Attributes, following a logical structure and position.
-1. Consolidating CSS to improve accessibility for website users
+1. Consolidating and optimise CSS to improve accessibility.